-As an Accredited Financial Counselor with more than five years of experience helping clients create, and maintain, household budgets, I have seen many clients fail.
+As an Accredited Financial Counselor with over five years of experience helping clients create, and maintain household budgets, I have seen many clients fail.

 How can you create a budget that works for you?

 Let’s move on to discovering three innovative ways to change your perspective on budgeting!